OrangeInSouth/ychuang/content/publication/enabling-ensemble-learning-for-heterogeneous-large-language-models-with-deep-parallel-collaboration/index.md

   - Bing Qin
   - Ting Liu
 publication_short: Under Review
-abstract: Large language models (LLMs) have shown complementary strengths in various tasks and instances, motivating the research of ensembling LLMs to push the frontier leveraging the wisdom of the crowd.
+abstract: "Large language models (LLMs) have shown complementary strengths in various tasks and instances, motivating the research of ensembling LLMs to push the frontier leveraging the wisdom of the crowd.
 Existing work achieves this objective via training the extra reward model or fusion model to select